microsoft/AzureTRE/docs/concepts.md

 ## Application components of the TRE

-A TRE consist of multiple processes orchestrating managing Workspaces and services.
-These are components that enables Researchers and TRE Admins to provision and manage Workspaces in a self-service manner.
-These components are of relevance for [Azure Administrators](./user-roles.md#Azure-administrator), [TRE service integrator](./user-roles.md#TRE-service-integrator) and [TRE developers](./user-roles.md#Azure-TRE-developer).
+A TRE consist of multiple processes orchestrating managing workspaces and services.
+These are components that enable researchers and TRE admins to provision and manage workspaces in a self-service manner.
+The components are of relevance for [Azure administrators](./user-roles.md#Azure-administrator), [TRE service integrator](./user-roles.md#TRE-service-integrator) and [TRE developers](./user-roles.md#Azure-TRE-developer).

 ### Composition Service